nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <tr>
     <td><strong>Index</strong></td>
     <td>
-      An identifier which is the number corresponding to order of which your contacts and courses are listed out, and used in conjunction with the commands to specify the contact with the given index.
-Each contact and course is identified with a unique index.
-Index must be a positive integer 1, 2, 3, ...
+      An identifier that corresponds to an option.
+For CoDoc, index are used when selecting courses and contacts—where the index must be a positive integer 1, 2, 3, ...—or navigation of tabs—where the index can be c, m, or s.
     </td>
   </tr>
   <tr>